Scaling intra-urban climate fluctuations: Results

-We start by investigating the relationship between intra-urban climate variability and urban characteristics.
-Our analysis shows that urban-rural differences in temperature ($\Delta T$; i.e., the magnitude of the Urban Heat Island effect) and particulate matter concentration ($\Delta PM$) are well captured by a logarithmic relationship (Equation \ref{eq:log} bellow) with either population count or the number of street intersections (Figure \ref{fig:1}d and SI Figure \ref{fig:SI_loglinear} for some city examples).
-Explicitly, for a given grid cell $i$ in a given city, the environment-urban relationship is expressed as:
+The result in equation \eqref{eq:ansatz}, while notable for its validity across all the analyzed cities, relies on a priori knowledge of urban climate variables (i.e., $\langle \Delta y \rangle$ and $\sigma_{\Delta y}$), which are generally unknown.
+Hence, as a next step, we seek to predict the climate PDFs in equation \eqref{eq:ansatz} using information on urban features rather than empirical statistics of $T$ and $PM$.
+To do so, we propose a simple model that describes their covariation within cities.
+Specifically, we found that urban-rural differences in temperature $\Delta T$ (i.e., the magnitude of UHI) and particulate matter concentration $\Delta PM$ are well captured by a logarithmic relationship with either population counts or the number of street intersections (see SI Fig.~\ref{fig:SI_log_results}).
+Explicitly, for the grid cell $i$ in a given city, this relationship is expressed as: